What is testosterone (Understand its vital role in the body and why it is important for men)?

 A recent study shows that testosterone was more effective than anti-depressants at improving mood and reducing anxiety and depression.

-It works on the hippocampus, an area of the brain important in the study of depression and anxiety, to improve men’s moods and emotional states.
+Testosterone affects the hippocampus, an area of the brain important in the study of depression and anxiety, to improve a man’s mood and emotional state.

 Other psychological effects

-Testosterone has also been shown to improve spatial awareness – this can perhaps explain some of the stereotypes around women’s parking abilities!
+Testosterone has also been shown to improve spatial awareness.